crazzfeng/sendcloud-docs/docs/Accounts and Settings/teammates/index.md

 | Visitor          | Has ​​view-only access​​ to all features.
 Cannot create, modify, delete, or download any data.|
 | Custom           | Allows for granular permission settings for each feature (e.g., View, Edit, Manage).
 Quick-set templates like "Developer", "Operator", and "Finance" are available for easy application, with options for further customization.|

-## Common Issues & System Messages​​
+## Common Issues​​

 When a teammate attempts an action beyond their permissions, the system will display a clear message.

 * **Scenario 1**:  Insufficient Permissions (View-Only)​​

-​​When a teammate tries to edit, download, or perform any action other than viewing:​​ ​​"Sorry, you do not have permission to use this feature.
-Please contact your team administrator if needed."​​
+​​When a teammate tries to edit, download, or perform any action other than viewing:​​ ​​"Sorry, you don’t have permission to use this feature.
+If access is required, please reach out to your team administrator."​​

 * **​​Scenario 2**: Permission Disabled​​

-When a teammate tries to access a page for a feature that has been completely disabled for them:​​ ​​"Sorry, you do not have permission to use this feature.
-Please contact your team administrator if needed."​
+When a teammate tries to access a page for a feature that has been completely disabled for them:​​ ​​"Sorry, you don’t have permission to use this feature.
+If access is required, please reach out to your team administrator."​